 Translation: your kiddos may spend precisely 94% of your camping experience eating.
 So plan ahead and prep as much as you can.
 Bring tons of EASY snacks (we love fruit, cheese, and those applesauce pouches that kids everywhere are obsessed with) and do as much meal prep as possible in advance.
 Trust me, it’s waaaay easier to dole out pre-made PB&Js or heat up frozen meatballs on the camp stove than make them on the spot from scratch.

 That said, camp cooking is part of the experience!
 We suggest trying something quick and simple to start (eggs in the morning, grilled cheese for dinner, beans/chili, etc.).
-So get yourself a stove.
+A stove will be the centerpiece of your new makeshift camp kitchen, lol.
 We love this one in particular: